Artificial Intelligence

 Over the past decade, artificial intelligence (AI) has experienced a renaissance.
 AI enables machines to learn and make decisions without being explicitly programmed.

 AI has enabled a new generation of applications, opening the door to breakthroughs in many aspects of daily life.
-From situational awareness to threat analysis and detection, online signals to system assurance, Pacific Northwest National Laboratory (PNNL) is advancing the frontiers of scientific research and national security by applying AI to scientific problems.
+From situational awareness to threat analysis and detection, online signals to assurance of high consequence systems, Pacific Northwest National Laboratory (PNNL) is advancing the frontiers of scientific research and national security by applying AI to scientific problems.

 Starting with the right environment